GoogleChrome/web.dev/src/site/content/en/blog/fetch-metadata/index.md

 See [Browser compatibility](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Sec-Fetch-Site#Browser_compatibility) for up-to-date browser support information.

 {% Aside %}
 It is common for resources exposed by a given web application to only be loaded by the application itself, and not by other websites.
-In such cases, deploying a Resource Isolation Policy based on Fetch Metadata request headers can take little effort, and at the same time protect the application from cross-site attacks.
+In such cases, deploying a Resource Isolation Policy based on Fetch Metadata request headers takes little effort, and at the same time protects the application from cross-site attacks.
 {% endAside %}

 ## Background
 Many cross-site attacks are possible because the web is open by default and your application server cannot easily protect itself from communication originating from external applications.
-A typical cross-origin attack is cross-site request forgery (CSRF) where an attacker lures a user onto a site they control and then submits a form to the server the user is logged-in to.
+A typical cross-origin attack is cross-site request forgery (CSRF) where an attacker lures a user onto a site they control and then submits a form to the server the user is logged in to.
 Since the server cannot tell if the request originated from another domain (cross-site) and the browser automatically attaches cookies to cross-site requests, the server will execute the action requested by the attacker on behalf of the user.

 Other cross-site attacks like XSSI or cross-origin information leaks are similar in nature to CSRF and rely on loading resources from a victim application in an attacker-controlled document and leaking information about them.
 Since applications cannot easily distinguish trusted requests from untrusted ones, they cannot discard malicious cross-site traffic.

 ## Fetch Metadata introduction